microsoft/ebpf-for-windows/docs/GettingStarted.md

 * `ebpfsvc.exe`: A user-mode service that verifies and loads an eBPF program in the execution context.
 * `unit_tests.exe`: A collection of tests using the Catch framework.
 These tests are also run as part of the Github CI/CD so should always pass.
-* `ebpf_client.exe`: A collection of program verification tests that exercises the RPC channel from client to ebpfsvc.
-                   These tests are also run as part of the Github CI/CD so should always pass.
 * `api_test.exe`: A collection of tests that exercises eBPF user mode APIs.
 This requires EbpSvc service to be running, and EbpCore and NetEbpfExt drivers to be loaded.
 * `sample_ebpf_ext.sys`: A sample eBPF extension driver that implements a test hook (for a test program type) and test helper functions.